Random Thoughts by Mark Milliorn

 Mark Milliorn

 Now that I'm retired, I'm a student again.
-I'm currently finishing my fifth bachelor's degree and a second Master's.
+I just finished my fifth bachelor's degree and I'm looking for a new major.
 I make terrible watercolor paintings that I burn so they can't be used as evidence at my commitment hearing.

 View my complete profile